divaprotocol/oracles/docs/Tellor.md

 - No interruption in the reporting process following disputes, eliminating the need for additional requests.
 - Option to add tips for additional reporting incentives.

 These advantages provide users with a high level of confidence in correct settlement.
-The following sections provide and overview of the Tellor protocol, how the adapter works, and how it can be used.
+The following sections provide an overview of the Tellor protocol, how the adapter works, and how it can be used.

 Please refer to the ["Risks and Mitigants"](#risks-and-mitigants) section for a comprehensive understanding of potential risks involved in using the Tellor adapter.

 >**Terminology:** As funds backing the derivative contracts are held in so-called "contingent pools", the terms "derivative" and "contingent pool" (or simply "pool") are used interchangeably.

-## Involved contracts
+# System overview

+The DIVA Tellor integration involves three smart contracts:

-* **Tellor contract:** A key-value store where reporters submit their values.
+* **Tellor contract:** A key-value store where anyone can submit values to.
-* **DIVA contract:** The contract that issued the derivative products and expects the outcome reporting.
+* **DIVA contract:** The DIVA smart contract that expects outcome reporting for expired pools.
-* **Tellor adapter contract:** The contract that pulls the value from Tellor contract and passes it on to DIVA contract for settlement.
+* **Tellor adapter contract:** The contract that pulls the value from Tellor contract and passes it on to the DIVA contract for settlement.

+The interplay between the three contracts is illustrated below.
+Please note that the reward claim process has been omitted for the sake of simplicity.

 ![Tellor-v2 drawio (1)](https://user-images.githubusercontent.com/37043174/223348671-6072d550-ad07-4dff-aafa-99b7d048c53e.png)

+## Tellor contract

+All the details about submitting DIVA related values to the Tellor contract are outlined in the [Tellor documentation][tellor-docs].
+The easiest and safest way to obtain the right `queryId` for submitting values to Tellor is by using the [`getQueryDataAndId`](#getquerydataandid) inside the Tellor adapter contract.

+## DIVA contract

+Details about DIVA Protocol and the settlement process can be found in the official [DIVA Protocol documentation][diva-protocol-docs].

-## Privileges
+## Tellor adapter contract

+## Contract ownership and privileges

 The contract owner is inherited from the DIVA Ownership contract and is granted the right to update the maximum amount of DIVA rewards that a reporter can receive, denominated in USD, as well as the excess fee recipient.

 The update process follows the same logic as in DIVA Protocol, where the owner first triggers an update of the respective value and it only gets activated after some delay.
 This delay is hard-coded to 3 days in the Tellor adapter contract and cannot be modified.
 The contract owner can revoke an update during that period.

+## Upgradeability

+The DIVA Tellor adapter is non-upgradeable.

 ## What is Tellor protocol